 ASA supports the doubling of funding for the Market Access Program and the Foreign Market Development Program to $400 million annually for MAP and $69 million annually for FMD.
 Annual MAP funding has remained at $200 million since 1990, and FMD funding has been limited to $34.5 million per year even longer.
 The ten-year, $2.5 billion cost of doubling funding for export promotion activities is justified by the need to enhance long-term competitiveness, now more important than ever.

 Section 301 of the Trade Act of 1974 gives the U.S. Trade Representative broad authority to respond to a foreign country’s unfair trade practices.
-USTR’s affirmative determination of actionable conduct gives it the authority to take all appropriate and feasible action to obtain the elimination of the act, policy, or practice, subject to the direction of the President.
+USTR’s affirmative determination of actionable conduct gives it the authority to take all appropriate and feasible action to obtain the elimination of the act, policy or practice, subject to the direction of the President.
 The statute includes authorization to take any actions that are within the President’s power with respect to trade in goods or services, or any other area of pertinent relations with the foreign country.

 On July 6, 2018, President Trump announced the enactment of $50 billion in tariffs on Chinese products under the section 301 investigation.
-As a result of the U.S. enacting its tariffs, the Chinese Department of Commerce reciprocated with its own list of $50 billion of tariffs against U.S. products.
-This list included a 25 percent tariff on imported soybeans from the U.S. Since the enactment of the $50 billion in tariffs, President Trump has added an additional $200 billion in tariffs on Chinese products.
+As a result of the U.S. enacting its tariffs, the Chinese Department of Commerce reciprocated with its own list of $50 billion in tariffs against U.S. products.
+This list included a 25% tariff on imported soybeans from the U.S. Since the enactment of the $50 billion in tariffs, President Trump has added an additional $200 billion in tariffs on Chinese products.